ianwdunlop/pollster/README.md

 A Springboot based app for creating polls.
 Each poll has a question and a number of options.
 Options can be voted on.

 ## Adding polls
 Send a json request using curl to the `poll/savePoll` route.
+A poll must have between 2 and 7 options or the request will fail.

 ```bash
 curl -H "Content-Type: application/json" -X POST -d '{